Wilson Benesch GRAVITON® Ti Tonearm Dohmann Edition

 Inspired by geometries found in nature

-Triangular, hexagonal and specific geometric forms have developed over millions of years of evolution and appear literally everywhere in nature, including cells, organs, bone structures, plant anatomy, bee hives….etc.
-For example, if you were to look at the construction of human and animal bones under a microscope, you can appreciate the design as a sequence of interlocking triangular or latticed structures.
-The triangle is commonly seen in many structures, including the truss in architecture.
-The triangle represents the most economical form to create a ridged structure.
+Triangular, hexagonal and specific geometric forms have developed over millions of years of evolution and appear literally everywhere in nature, including cells, organs, bone structures, plant anatomy, bee hives…etc. For example, if you were to look at the construction of human and animal bones under a microscope, you can appreciate the design as a sequence of interlocking triangular or latticed structures.
+The triangle is commonly seen in many structures, including the truss in architecture and represents the most economical form to create a rigid structure.

 If you look at the shapes formed by the titanium section of the armwand, it is a series of triangles using curved forms between each ‘point’.
 This optimises stiffness, whilst also resulting in almost zero material redundancy.
 If you observe the structure from the side you can see that there is almost no material above the pivot point of the arm which is optimal for maintaining a low centre of gravity.
 What you can’t see is that hexagonal shaped structures are also inside the titanium structure creating incredible stiffness, whilst also reducing mass as much as possible.
 Furthermore, introducing these shapes into a metal which is an isotropic material gives the component an anisotropic characteristic which provides multiple advantages – directional flow of energy, superior damping, optimised stiffness to mass – it mimics natural systems!